 While the protocols below are extensive, the most important rules are summarized here.
 Parents should go over these with their children.
 Not only do these requirements promote health and hygiene, but government inspectors and The Cage’s managers routinely observe our operations, and if they see ANZA Soccer participants disregarding the rules, we could face serious consequences.

 - These safe-distancing rules apply everywhere during the sessions, including in the carpark and while walking to and from the pitches.
-Car-park and walking groups are particularly easy for inspectors to observe, and all ANZA parents should be ready to give children reminders if they see them walking/standing/sitting closer than 3 meters in these areas.
+All ANZA parents should be ready to give children reminders if they see them walking/standing/sitting closer than 3 meters in any of these areas.

 - Everyone must wear face masks when not playing, and no one should touch others or share water bottles or snacks.

 - Everyone must follow the designated entry and exit routes to the pitches and follow coaches’ and volunteers’ instructions on when/how to get into small groups and when to leave the pitch.
 It is vital that there be NO mixing between players who are in different groups of 4 or 5 while in the parking lot, on the access routes, or on the pitches.